-Credit for courses taken at other accredited colleges and universities may be transferred to GLCC, including correspondence work, provided the student has received a 2.0 (C) or better in the course(s).
-Transfer credits are not counted in the calculation of the grade point average.
+Credit for comparable courses taken at other colleges and universities accredited by institutional and professional agencies recognized by the Council on Higher Education Accreditation (CHEA) may be transferred to GLCC, provided the student has received a 2.0 (C) or better in the course(s).
 A student may transfer courses equivalent to GLCC courses or courses that apply to the program of study and a maximum of 15 credit hours of open electives.